Metropolitan area network: History

 The productive use of dense wavelength-division multiplexing (DWDM) provided another impetus for the development of metropolitan area networks in the 2000s.
 Long haul DWDM, with ranges from 0 to 3000+ km, had been developed so that companies that stored large amounts of data on different sites could exchange data or establish mirrors of their file server.
 With the use of DWDM on the existing fibre optic MANs of carriers, companies no longer needed to connect their LANs with a dedicated fibre optic link.
 With DWDM companies could build dedicated MANs using the existing dark fibre network of a provider in a city.
 MANs thus became cheaper to build and maintain.
 The DWDM platforms provided by dark fibre providers in cities allow for a single fibre pair to be divided into 32 wavelengths.
 One wavelength could support between 10 Mbit/s and 10 Gbit/s.
 Thus companies that paid for a MAN to connect different office sites within a city could increase the bandwidths of their MAN backbone as part of their subscription.
 DWDM platforms also alleviated the need for protocol conversion to connect LANs in a city, because any protocol and any traffic type could be transmitted using DWDM.
-Effectively it gave companies wishing to establish a MAN choice of protocol.
+Effectively, it gave companies wishing to establish a MAN a choice of protocol.

 Looking west over northern San Jose and other parts of Silicon Valley technology hub.
 Between 2002 and 2003 the Sprint Corporation built five Metro Ethernet rings to connect the metropolitan areas.